knative/serving/docs/debugging/application-debugging-guide.md

 ### Check Istio routing

-Compare your Knative `route` object's configuration (obtained in the previous step) to the Istio `routerule` object's configuration.
+Compare your Knative `Route` object's configuration (obtained in the previous step) to the Istio `RouteRule` object's configuration.

 Enter the following, replacing `<routerule-name>` with the appopriate value: